Neutrino Decoherence via Modified Dispersion: Results and Discussion

 In this section, we delve into the profound impact of decoherence on the oscillation probabilities of neutrinos across various flavour eigenstates.
 As neutrinos propagate, flavour oscillations occurs; however, decoherence transforms these oscillation patterns significantly.
 Rather than halting the oscillations, it introduces crucial damping effects that alter the oscillatory behaviour of flavour conversion probabilities in noteworthy ways.

+In Fig.~\ref{fig:bonuslength}, we show how the decoherence modifies the neutrino oscillation probabilities after different propagation lengths.
+It is to be noted carefully that we show the oscillation probabilities between the propagation lengths $L^{\prime}$ and $L$, i.e., we start `looking' at the probabilities after the neutrinos have propagated a length $L^{\prime}$ and `look' at it till the neutrinos propagate a distance $L$.
+This allows us to observe the neutrino oscillation probability in an interval of $L-L^{\prime}$.
+Furthermore, we consider $L-L^{\prime}\in [10^{14},6\times 10^{14}]\mathrm{~km}$ in order to observe only a few cycles of the neutrino oscillations.
+We do this to show how the neutrino oscillation probabilities change in a fixed interval after various propagation lengths.
+It is to be noted here that depicting the oscillation probabilities in the same interval after different propagation length is one of the most efficient way of presenting how the decohrence affects the neutrino oscillation.

 In the top left panel of Fig.~\ref{fig:bonuslength}, the muon neutrino survival probability across different propagation lengths is shown.
-Here, we show the neutrino oscillation after different propagation lengths in a fixed interval.
-In each case we illustrate the neutrino oscillation probabilities between the propagation lengths of $L'$ and $L$ such that the interval $(L-L')\in [10^{14},6\times 10^{14}]\mathrm{~km}$.
-It is to be noted here that depicting the oscillation probabilities in the same interval after different propagation length is one of the most efficient way of presenting how the decohrence affects the neutrino oscillation.
 Notably, as we increase the neutrino propagation length $L'$ given to the neutrino, the damping signatures on the probabilities become strikingly evident.
 Similarly, on the top right of the panel, the $\nu_{\mu} \rightarrow \nu_{\tau} $ transition probability also highlights the extensive impact of decoherence.
 The effects for the tau-neutrino family are effectively summarized bottom-left and bottom-right panels of Fig.~\ref{fig:bonuslength} respectively.
 Importantly, as the distance travelled by the neutrino increases, we observe the oscillatory (``wiggly") patterns diminishing, highlighting the substantial influence of decoherence in this context.

 Furthermore, as neutrinos traverse finite distances, it is evident that the vacuum oscillation probability and the probability that incorporates decoherence begin to diverge.
 In the context of the $3+0$ flavour formalism, which consists of three active neutrino flavours without sterile components, two distinct mass hierarchies emerge: the Normal Hierarchy (NH), characterized by the condition $m_3^2 \gg m_2^2 > m_1^2$, and the Inverted Hierarchy (IH), defined by $m_2^2 > m_1^2 \gg m_3^2$.
 The study of decoherence and its effects on neutrino oscillations can shed light on mass hierarchy, which is still an open question, thereby deepening our understanding of the fundamental properties of neutrinos.